Welcome to the beta version of the new Women & Golf website. Our web monkeys are still hard at work and welcome your feedback.

 Honda Racing UK:

-The Honda Racing UK squad has confirmed one of its two riders for the 2026 British Superbike Championship.
+The Honda Racing UK squad has confirmed both of its riders for the 2026 British Superbike Championship.

 After a year in World Superbikes, Ryan Vickers will return to British Superbikes and will ride for his third different manufacturer in the last three years.
 This will be Vickers' first time on a Honda CBR1000RR-R, and he may get World Superbike testing duties throughout the 2026 season.